-I would like to propose a Kindness Challenge...
-A Community Engagement Specialist role would allow me to channel my potential into a career that would welcome my innovative appetite and benefit from my resourcefulness.
-Given my voice and the story I have to tell, I would thrive in your organization.
+Kindness Challenge...
+To be granted a role that would allow me to channel my potential into a career that would welcome my innovative appetite and benefit from my resourcefulness.
+Given my experiences and the story I have to tell, I would thrive in this position.

 I am mission driven; devoted to empowering youth through innovative community engagement collaborations.